iftikharalinaeem/tawwer_forum/plugins/privatediscussions/README.md

 This addon displays a restricted discussion view for guests.

-The restricted view is only triggered if "Private Communities" is enabled and the "guest" role has discussion view permission.
+The restricted view is only triggered if the "guest" role has discussion view permission.

 The retricted view differs from the default view where: